072jiajia/VRDL_HW3/README.md

 Code for mAP 0.68340 solution in VRDL Homework 3

 ## Abstract
-In this work, I use Cascade Mask R-CNN as my model<br>
+In this work, I use [Cascade Mask R-CNN](https://github.com/facebookresearch/detectron2/blob/master/configs/Misc/cascade_mask_rcnn_X_152_32x8d_FPN_IN5k_gn_dconv.yaml) as my model<br>
+In testing phase, I resize the shorter edge of the image to 2 different length (400 and 800)<br>
+And merge the two predictions by nms with threshold = 0.7

 ## Reference
 Detectron2 [GitHub](https://github.com/facebookresearch/detectron2)<br>